-Your doctor will also order tests of your lungs and liver to see how much damage the condition has caused.
-For example, a chest X-ray shows signs of emphysema.
+Your doctor will also tests your lungs and liver to see how much damage the condition has caused.
+For example, a chest X-ray might shows signs of emphysema.

 A special blood test checks the oxygen level in your arteries, a sign of how well your lungs work.
 You might breathe into a tube to see how much air you're getting into your lungs.

 Another blood test checks for problems with your liver.
-You may also get a liver biopsy, in which your doctor uses a very thin needle to take some cells from your liver and check for signs of damage.
+You may also get a liver biopsy.
+For this test, your doctor uses a very thin needle to take some cells from your liver and check them for signs of damage.

 If your breathing trouble leads to low levels of oxygen in your blood, you might need to get extra oxygen through a mask or nosepiece.
 Your doctor will also give you a referral for pulmonary rehab to help you breathe better.

 Good habits are important to help you stay healthy with this condition.
 You shouldn’t smoke, and you need to get a pneumonia vaccine and your annual flu shot.
 Talk to your doctor about how to exercise safely, which strengthens your lungs.

 Good nutrition -- including supplements with vitamins E, D, and K -- can help you keep your liver healthy.
 Avoid dust and smoke, and wash your hands often to prevent infection.
 Limit the alcohol you drink to protect your liver.